Loading…

 How it works

-this site is a constant work in progress
+This site is a constant work in progress.

 How it’s built

-PhD-Live is built from my evolving collection of notes, managed locally in Obsidian and published automatically as a living website.
+PhD-Live is built from my evolving collection of notes, managed locally in Obsidian and published as a living website.
 [1]

 Why it exists